 Don’t cut the branch flush with the trunk or larger branch.
 The goal is to preserve the branch collar (the area around the base of a large limb that appears as wrinkled or ridged bark).
 This area is called the “branch defense zone” and contains cells that activate the callus tissue (wound wood) that grows over a pruning cut and defends the tree against decay.

-You should use a three-cut system for any branches that are bigger than an inch to prevent damaging the bark.
+You should use a three-cut system for any branches that are bigger than an inch (2.5 cm.) to prevent damaging the bark.

-- Finally, move a few inches up the length of the branch and cut from above, severing the branch.
+- Finally, move a few inches (8 cm.) up the length of the branch and cut from above, severing the branch.

 Never prune more than one-third of the tree in a year.
 Begin pruning the lemon in its first or second year to train it to grow how you want it.
-Trees should be kept around 8-10 feet in height to make it easier to harvest and care for.
+Trees should be kept around 8 to 10 feet (2-3 m.) in height to make it easier to harvest and care for.
 Don’t be hasty and prune out healthy branches.
 There is no need.

 Pruning container grown lemon trees is much the same as those grown in the orchard.
-Be judicious with the pruning in either case and only remove branches that are crossing, diseased or dying limbs and spouts.
+Be judicious with the pruning in either case and only remove branches that are crossing, diseased, or dying limbs and sprouts.